The MWL120 Real-Time Back-Reflection Laue Camera System quickly orients single crystals in seconds

 - Ideal replacement for the Polaroid XR-7 back-reflection cassette (film no longer available)

-- Northstar 7 software indexes cubic, hexagonal, ...triclinic crystal systems and creates stereographic projections
+- Northstar 7 software indexes Laue images from cubic, hexagonal, ...triclinic crystal systems and generates stereographic projections

-- Provides an accuracy of 0.25 degrees in standard mode and 0.05 degrees in high-resolution mode
+- Provides an accuracy of 0.25° in standard mode and 0.05° in high-resolution mode

 - Ideal for industrial process control, research applications, or academic laboratories